Itsme72002/litle-rails-demo/README.md

  - Store (tokenization)

 All of the payment transactions above are accompanied by brief overview explaining there usage.
 The explanations are located directly in the demo applications UI.

-NOTICE: To submit a Capture, Void, or Credit transaction you must reference the LitleTxnId from a prior transaction.

-In order to run the functional and integration test:

-Set the database to test mode

-rake db:test:prepare

-run the tests from inside the demo app file:

-ruby -Itest test/../..